pportella23/textbin-api/README.md

-# Braille Printer Project
+# Text to Binary Convert API Project
-This is a project that aims in helping people with visual deficiency by making easier and cheaper to print texts in braille.

-This repository contains only the API that sets up the routes to provide access to converted content.
+This is a project that had the intention of creating an API to serve a Arduino braille printer.
+The API converts text to binary to make the printer's job easier when writing down the text into the paper, but unfortunately the printer project has ended.
+Even so, I decided to finish the API project and make a web app to facilitate the interaction with the translator.
+Hope you enjoy and fell free to contribute!

 ## How it works
 ##### Front-end Application
-* We made a simple app to input the ASCII text and convert to braille => See the [app repository](https://github.com/pportella23/brailleprinter-frontend) for detail
+* I made a simple web app to input the text and send to the API => See the [app repository](https://github.com/pportella23/textbin-app) for detail
 ##### API System
 The API has a file called ```server.js``` with all the logic to get it working.
 Basically, what it does is create an express server and set two routes:
 ```
-/payload
+/
 ```
-This route is a GET method and is used to acess the content that was translated to braille.
+This route is a GET method and is used to acess the content of the variable that was being updated in the POST method and expose as a JSON.
 ```
-/add
+/
 ```
-This route is a POST method and is used to input the text that was already converted to braille, at the front-end app logic, to a JSON.
+This route is also a POST method and is used to receive the text, convert it to ASCII, then the ASCII into binary and save it in a variable.

 ## Considerations
-See that the only thing that is done in the API is create the server and set the routes to get it working.
-All the conversion logic is done in the front-end application.
+See that the API creates the server, set the routes to get it working and convert the text to binary.
+All this logic can be tested by acessing the web app to input some text and get it done!

 ## Testing
-I deployed the API in the Heroku platform, so it's accessible by the link: [https://brailleprinter-api.herokuapp.com/payload](https://brailleprinter-api.herokuapp.com/payload)
+I deployed the API in the Heroku platform, so it's accessible by the link: [https://brailleprinter-api.herokuapp.com/](https://brailleprinter-api.herokuapp.com/)

-OBS: Don't forget to use the routes at the end of the link ('/payload' and '/add')
+OBS: Don't forget that the POST route cannot be used from a web browser, but it can be called by the app that I made at => [textbin-app](https://github.com/pportella23/textbin-app)

 ## Created by
 * Pedro Portella Possamai